How to type ĐevaNāgarī text

 Typing ĐevaNāgarī Character Sequences

-While typing ĐevaNāgarī (or other Indic Scripts), we are not confident of keys (characters) required to form/display a particular conjunct or syllable.
-In simple words, we want to know combinations of keys required to form (render) a conjunct.
-Examples given here covers sequences to form some regular syllables.
+While typing ĐevaNāgarī (or other Indic Scripts), we want to know combination of characters (keys) required to form (render) a particular conjunct or syllable.
+Examples given here cover sequences to form some regular syllables.

-In a most of the Indic languages (like Hinđī, Marāthī, etc.) :
+In most of the Indic languages (like Hinđī, Marāthī, etc.) :

 |a.||Letters are called Akṣhar/s.|